-We’ve all used coolers to keep our food and drinks cold when refrigeration is not available.
-However, many goods such as food, pharmaceuticals, wine, and other temperature-sensitive items need to be shipped and stored at a consistent temperature, sometimes for long periods of time.
+We’ve all used coolers to keep our food and drinks cold while camping, grilling, and wherever refrigeration isn't available.
+However, many cold chain products such as food, pharmaceuticals, wine, and other temperature-sensitive items need to be shipped and stored at a consistent temperature, sometimes for long periods of time.
 In these situations it's important to understand how cold gel packs can help store your temperature sensitive products correctly.

 Using cold gel packs for shipping is as simple as placing the pack inside a freezer until desired temperature is achieved.
 Afterwards, the packs are ready to ensure your items arrive at their destination at the proper temperature.

-Standard ice begins to melt quickly, leaving your dry goods wet and stored at an improper temperature.
-Once frozen, standard packs last up to 65% longer than regular frozen ice derived from water.
+Once frozen, shipping gel packs last up to 65% longer than regular frozen ice derived from water.
 The length of time also varies between the size, shape, and density of your package.
-When packed properly in a well-insulated cooler, cold gel packs can sometimes last days.
+When packed properly in a well-insulated cooler, cold packs last longer.
 Generally speaking, Ice Cold Gel Packs can keep food at a safe temperature for 24 hours.

-Are Ice Cold Gel Packs safe around perishable items like food?
+Are Ice Cold Gel Packs Safe Around Perishable Items?

 Dry ice might be the answer to your shipping needs, but keep in mind that throughout your packages travel, the dry ice will eventually convert back to carbon dioxide, meaning it doesn’t thaw or melt; it just gets gassy.
 This gaseous element absolutely needs to escape during the length of the journey, so plan accordingly and make sure your packaging is ventilated enough for the gas to escape.